4nd2in/edu/pages/TCP.md

 		- **Finish (FIN)** is used to request a graceful connection termination.
 This is the last packet sent. id:: 64411fb2-0438-48ae-94a1-53f821a4fa28
 	- ### (Receive) Window (16 bits)
+	  collapsed:: true
 		- Specifies how many the sender of this segment is currently willing to receive
 	- ### Checksum (16 bits)
+	  collapsed:: true
 		- This is used to verify the integrity of the TCP segment during transmission.
 The checksum is computed over the entire segment, including the header and data fields, and is recalculated at each hop along the network path
 	- ### Urgent Pointer (16 bits)
+	  collapsed:: true
 		- If the URG flag is set, then this 16-bit field is an offset from the sequence number indicating the last urgent data byte
+	- ### Options (Variable 0–320 bits, in units of 32 bits)
+	  collapsed:: true
+		-
+	- ### Padding (32 bit)
+		- The TCP header padding is used to ensure that the TCP header ends, and data begins, on a 32-bit boundary.
+The padding is composed of zeros
+		-
 	- TCP is using a **three-way-handshake** before sharing any application data
 		- Client picks a random sequence number `x` and sends a **SYN** packet, which may also include additional TCP flags and options.
 		- Server increments `x` by one, picks own random sequence number `y`, appends its own set of flags and options, and dispatches the response in a **SYN ACK** packet.